acquire-project/zarr-writers-benchmark/README.md

 + Decent memory efficiency with a memory usage of 3:1, indicating that a decent amount of copying is occurring.
 However, there is great use of multithreading, with 28 threads being utilized.
 + Memory usage makes it less efficient than Zarr Python in that category, but it makes up for this with the number of threads it uses, which is almost three times the amount used by OME Zarr and Zarr Python.
 + Overall, this leads to TensorStore being the best-performing library in terms of write speeds among those tested.

+<strong>Cpp Zarr</strong>
++ Tied with Zarr Python in terms of memory efficiency making it very efficient in that category.
++ Utilizes 41 threads which puts it in the middle of the pack compared to the libraries tested.
++ Cpp Zarr was built for working with F order data so when using C order data its performance drops off dramatically, leaving it to be the worst perfroming library tested.
+Homever, if working with F order data, Cpp Zarr boasts the best write speeds out of the bunch.